 DIY Sprouting Jar and Seed Preparation

-You’ll need a quart size canning jar with ring, small square of flexible screen (your hardware store can cut it to size upon request), scissors, hydrogen peroxide, saucepan, seeds suitable for sprouting and water.
+You’ll need a quart-size canning jar with the ring, small square of flexible screen (your hardware store can cut it to size upon request), scissors, grapefruit seed extract, seeds suitable for sprouting, and water.
 I bet you have at least 4 of these items, if not all of them, at home waiting to become your next growing project.

 Once you’ve gathered your supplies, start by cutting out your screen material to fit inside the ring of the jar.
 Use the lid itself (ring or lid) as the template.
 I find it helpful to put the screen against the lid and trace the perimeter of the lid on the screen using a marker.
 Then make your cuts using scissors.

-While your jars are cooking sterilize you seeds.
-This may sound counter intuitive but it’s critical.
+While your jars are cooking sterilize your seeds.
+This may sound counter-intuitive but it’s critical.
 Much of the bad press we’ve heard about sprouts, specifically relating to Salmonella and E. coli poisoning, is due to pathogens on the seeds, residues of earlier environments.
 When you’re sterilizing the seeds you’re only doing so to the seed coat, the protective shell or skin of the seed.
-The part you will eventually eat, the baby plant with endosperm, are locked away safely inside.
+The part you will eventually eat, the baby plant with endosperm is locked away safely inside.

 Your jars are ready and your seeds are ready, now it’s time for sprouting.

 Place 2 tablespoons seeds in your jar and cover with water plus an extra inch.
 Tighten on the screen lid with ring and let soak overnight or approximately 12 hours.
 This tells the seeds it time to grow.
 The seed coats soften, they swell with water and any germination inhibitors are leached away.

 After soaking, drain off the water and gently shake the seeds so they spread out along one side of the jar.
 This provides greater surface area and improves air circulation.
 Leave the jar to rest on its side out of the direct sun.